JokanBokan/JokanBokan/README.md

 # Hello there 👋

 I'm a junior developer that doesn't concern himself with limits.
-I've been studying programming since September 2024 and i dont plan to stop.
+I've been studying programming since September 2024 and i don't plan to stop.

 ## About me